inrupt/artifact-generator/documentation/advanced-configuration.md

     # The version of the generated artifact.
 This is used for packaging.
 Be aware that versioning policies differ
     # depending on the package manager (e.g. NPM does not allow re-publication of the same version, while Maven does)
     artifactVersion: 3.2.1-SNAPSHOT
-    # The version of the LIT Vocab Term library (e.g. https://github.com/inrupt/lit-term-js for JavaScript,
+    # The version of the Vocab Term library (e.g. https://github.com/inrupt/solid-cpommon-vocab-js for JavaScript,
-    # https://github.com/pmcb55/lit-java/tree/master/lit-term for Java) upon which the generated vocabularies
+    # https://github.com/inrupt/solid-cpommon-vocab-java for Java) upon which the generated vocabularies
     # will depend.
 This is used for packaging.
     solidCommonVocabVersion: "0.1.0-SNAPSHOT"
     # MANDATORY The sub-directory of the output directory in which the current artifact will be generated.